vkadlcik/DB48X-on-DM42/doc/1-introduction.md

 Algebraic expressions and equations are represented between quotes, for example `X+1` or `A+B=C`.
 Many functions such as circular functions, exponential, logs or hyperbolic functions can apply to algebraic expressions.

+## Lists

+Lists are sequence of items between curly braces, such as `{ 1 'A' "Hello" }`.
+They can contain an arbitrary number of elements, and can be nested.

+Operations such as `sin` apply to all elements on a list.

+## Vectors and matrices

+Vector and matrices represent tables of numbers, and are represented between square brackets, for example `[1 2 3]` for a vector and `[[1 2] [3 4]` for a 2x2 matrix.

+Vector and matrices follow their own arithmetic rules.
+Vectors are one-dimensional, matrices are two-dimensional.
+DB48X also supports tables with a higher number of dimensions, but only offers limited operations on them.

+DB48X implements vector addition, subtraction, multipplication and division, which apply component-wise.
+Multiplication and division are an extension compared to the HP48.

+DB48X also implements matrix addition, subtraction, multiplication and division.
+Like on the HP48, the division of matrix `A` by matrix `B` is interpreted as left-multiplying `A` by the inverse of `B`.

+As another extension, algebraic functions such as `sin` apply to all elements in a vector or matrix in turn.